Applecross, Western Australia

 Applecross is a riverside suburb of Perth, Western Australia, bounded by Canning Highway and the Swan River.
 It is located within the City of Melville.

-As of 2025, several high-rise buildings are under construction in the eastern, "Applehattan", portion of the suburb, bringing their number to about a dozen, following similar developments in nearby South Perth.
+As of 2025, several high-rise buildings are under construction in the eastern portion of the suburb, bringing their number to about a dozen, following similar developments in nearby South Perth.
 Until recently, the Raffles Waterfront Tower was the only high-rise building in the suburb.

 Name and early history

 The suburb of Applecross takes its name from the Applecross peninsula in Wester Ross, Highland, on the northwest coast of Scotland.
 Many of the streets in the suburb have names from the area, including Carron, Gairloch, Ullapool, Kintail, Strome, Ardross, Alness, Kishorn, Glenelg, Duncraig, Dunvegan, Killian and Roskhill.

 The suburb of Applecross was originally assigned to Lionel Lukin on 28 May 1830.
 The land was finally acquired by Alexander Matheson, second son of Sir Alexander Matheson, 1st Baronet of Lochalsh, in February 1896.
 Matheson formed the Western Australian Investment Company Limited and instigated and named the subdivision of the area.

 Matheson developed the waterfront land as gentlemen's residences.
 He operated a ferry service to bring day-trippers to the area from Perth for picnics, tennis and sailing.
 The difficulty in finding reliable water stymied further development, and Matheson sold the land to the London and Australian Investment Company around 1903.

 In 1925, Thomas Burke stopped at Fremantle on his return from England.
 He was persuaded to view the Applecross land held by the London and Australian Investment Company.
 Burke quickly realised the potential of the undeveloped land as an affordable, long-term investment for working Australians.
 He purchased 2200 acres between the Swan River (Western Australia) and along the Perth-Fremantle Road (the precursor to Canning Highway) from Canning Bridge, Applecross, and towards Point Walter.